-Leadership vs Management in 2025: why this debate is back, and how coaching turns it into results
+Leadership vs Management in 2025: why this debate is back!

 Leaders keep asking the same question.
 Do I need more leadership or more management right now?
 The honest answer is both.
 The context has shifted.
 The Financial Times recently argued that the boss is back, with high-profile leaders pushing longer hours and stronger oversight.
 Read the piece here: The boss is back.